j91k/confluence_bot/confluence API token guide.md

 2. Ensure your username is the email address associated with your Atlassian account
 3. Check that your account has the necessary permissions for the spaces you're trying to access
 4. Try creating a new API token if problems persist

-## For Confluence Server/Data Center

-If you're using Confluence Server or Data Center (self-hosted), the process is different:

-1. Basic authentication (username/password) may be required instead of API tokens
-2. Personal Access Tokens (PATs) may be available depending on your Confluence version
-3. Consult your Confluence administrator for the appropriate authentication method

 ## Next Steps